 - Applying a prescription-strength topical cream or ointment to keep your stitches soft and clean, or to help with any discomfort

-- Taking over-the-counter pain relievers or prescription pain medicine to combat any discomfort you may feel
+- Taking over-the-counter pain relievers or prescription pain medicine to alleviate any discomfort you may feel

 - Not taking aspirin, as it can cause bleeding after hymenectomy procedures